AntonioAPDL/antonio-aguirre.github.io/README.md

 The `exdqlm` version shown on the website is stored in `_data/cran_packages.yml` and read through Jekyll/Liquid.
 The same CRAN version is also reflected in the LaTeX CV source.

+Core paper titles, arXiv identifiers, DOI links, and public manuscript repository links are stored in `_data/research_outputs.yml`.
+Pages such as Home, About, Research, and Software read from that file so project titles and arXiv URLs stay consistent across the site.

 To refresh the metadata manually:

 ```bash